djstrong/nlp-database-read-performance/README.md

 Tests:
 * All documents - retrieve all documents (~ million)
-* 10000 ID documents - randomly generated 10000 IDs with the same seed; 9732 IDs were not present in database
+* 10000 ID documents - find randomly generated 10000 IDs with the same seed; 9732 IDs were not present in database

 Above tests were also performed with 10 times repetition.
 It tests cache systems and use of disk buffer.